cacology/characters/text/137-140_An_Haranguer/An_Haranguer_139.md

 know him.
 His Way of Argument is to talk\
 all, and hear to Contradiction.
 Firs*t he gives\
 his Antagonis*t the Length of the Wind, and\
-then, let him make his Approaches inf he can,\
+then, let him make his Approaches if he can,\
 he is s*ure to be beforehand with him.
 Of all\
 dis*s*olute Dis*eas*es the Running of the Tongue is\
 the wors*t, and the hardes*t to be cured.
 If he\